DE Get Support

 Important

-If you have activated the overtime feature, then when you activate the time tracking feature the overtime feature deactivates automatically and immediately.
-In this case, read here how to [switch from the overtime feature to the time tracking feature(/time-tracking/activate/switch-from-overtime-feature-to-time-tracking/).
+If you have activated the overtime feature, activating the time tracking feature will automatically and immediately deactivate the overtime feature.
+In this case, read here how to switch from the overtime feature to time tracking.

 1) Activate time tracking for a limited user group

-If you also want to activate or deactivate time tracking for individual employees, click “Employees” at the top left, then “Overview” below the small “Employees”.
-Then click the green pencil icon (=Edit) in the row of the desired user account.
-At the top at “Time tracking active?” you can set the desired option.
-Save the change by clicking the blue “Save” button at the very bottom of the page.
+If you also want to activate or deactivate time tracking for individual employees, click Employees in the top left menu, then Overview below the small Employees label.
+Click the green pencil icon (= Edit) in the row of the relevant user account.
+At the top, under Enable Time Tracking?, set the desired option.
+Save the change by clicking the blue Save button at the bottom of the page.

 2) Set target working hours

-After you have activated time tracking, click “Settings > Workdays” at the bottom left.
-Here you can check and, if necessary, change the daily target working hours for each employee (by clicking the blue “Edit” button).
+After activating time tracking, click Settings > Working days.
+Here you can check the daily target working hours for each employee and, if necessary, change them by clicking the blue Edit button.

-3) Set the overtime starting credit
+3) Set the overtime starting balance

 4) Test time tracking